Related publications

-If you have a long-term health condition or a disability which affects your ability to get around or carry out certain everyday tasks, you could get extra money to support you.
+If you’re under State Pension age and have a long-term health condition or a disability, you could get extra money to support you.
 In England and Wales, you could qualify for Personal Independence Payment.
 If you live in Scotland, you could qualify for Adult Disability Payment.
 These benefits are not means-tested.

 When you are assessed, you will receive points for each daily living activity and each mobility component depending on how well you can manage and how much help you need.
 These points will help the DWP work out how much financial help you qualify for.